 About half of us who attended the New Years Eve Bash hung out in Quartzsite for another week while waiting to caravan over to Lake Havasu City for the big Annual Bash.

-Since we are Battle Born Batteries Ambassadors, we helped market their products at their booth.
+The Quartzsite RV Big Tent Show started.
+So we went to see what the latest and greatest RV gadgets.
+And, since we are Battle Born Batteries Ambassadors, we helped market their products at their booth.